 iTunes can keep only one backup per device.
 Every time you back up your iPhone, it overwrites your latest backup.
 Unlike iTunes, iMazing lets you keep multiple backups stored on the hard drive or NAS.
 No data is transferred over the Internet.

-iMazing is a paid app.
+Note: iMazing is a paid app.
 There’s a free version with a few limitations.
 You can purchase one of the iMazing licenses directly from the official website.
-There are three pricing options: $44.99 for one computer, $49.99 for two computers, and $69.99 for five computers.
-The last two licenses are offered with a discount right now.

 Once your iPhone is connected, you’ll see the Device Content tab (a screenshot above) where you can choose a shortcut to the common tasks.
 If you want to work directly with the data on your device, you should click on the top sign on the right side of the screen.
 Here you can find your iOS content broken down into several categories including apps, contacts, calendars, podcasts, etc.